Eating Disorder Treatment

 - Rumination Disorder: Regurgitation of food that has previously been chewed and swallowed followed by re-chewing, re-swallowing, or spitting out of the food

 Because of their complexity and association with deep-rooted psychological conditions, eating disorders require treatment from a health professional who can effectively identify and address the cause so that recovery can be achieved.
-Dr. Cassidy Blair of Blair Wellness Clinic is a Licensed Clinical Psychologist specializing in eating disorders.
-We provide guidance and support combined with a customized approach to treatment of all Eating Disorders.
-With Dr. Blair’s supervision, care, and through the use of evidence-based treatment modalities such as Cognitive-Behavioral Therapy, Dialectical Behavioral Therapy, Psychodynamic Therapy, Family Systems, and Psychoanalysis, we help patients change the distorted thoughts and emotions that are fueling their maladaptive, harmful, self-injurious, and dysfunctional behaviors.
+Dr. Cassidy Blair of Blair Wellness Group is a Licensed Clinical Psychologist specializing in eating disorders in Orange County.
+We provide guidance and support combined with a customized approach to the treatment of all Eating Disorders.
+With Dr. Blair’s supervision, care, and use of evidence-based treatment modalities such as Cognitive-Behavioral Treatment, Dialectical Behavioral Treatment, Psychodynamic Treatment, Family Systems, and Psychoanalysis, we help patients change the distorted thoughts and emotions that are fueling their maladaptive, harmful, self-injurious, and dysfunctional behaviors.

 Many people who suffer from Eating Disorders often feel embarrassed or ashamed and therefore hesitate to seek treatment.
-That’s why, at Blair Wellness Clinic, we offer concierge-style care so our patients can get the recovery, healing, and the support necessary, with the convenience of direct pay and without having to worry about dealing with insurance companies or any record of mental health treatment with third-party payors.
-Additionally, all of our concierge patients receive priority scheduling that includes direct access to Dr. Blair, seven days a week, including evening, weekends, and lunchtime appointments.
+That’s why, at Blair Wellness Group we offer concierge-style care so our patients can get the recovery, healing, and support they need, with the convenience of direct pay and without having to worry about dealing with insurance companies or any record of mental health treatment with third-party payors.
+Additionally, all of our concierge patients receive priority scheduling that includes direct access to Dr. Blair, seven days a week, including evening, weekend, and lunchtime appointments.

-For the safety and convenience of our patients, Blair Wellness Clinic is offering in-person, teletherapy sessions and telephone meetings during COVID-19 pandemics.
-This allows all our patients to seek treatment whenever they need it, from the comfort and privacy of their home or office, and at our exclusive space.
+For the safety and convenience of our patients, Blair Wellness Group is offering in-person, teletherapy sessions, and telephone meetings during COVID-19 pandemic.
+This allows all our patients to seek treatment whenever they need it, from the comfort and privacy of their home, office, or at our exclusive space.

 Do you or someone you know need help overcoming an eating disorder?
-Contact Blair Wellness Group of Beverly Hills at 310.999.4996.
+Make an appointment with a Licensed Clinical Psychologist for Eating Disorders in Orange County today.
+Contact Blair Wellness Group at 310.999.4996.

 Our Core Values